“The intellectual foundations of astrology were swept away 300 years ago, and yet astrology is still taken seriously by a great many people.”

-It might be fun to classify yourself as one sign or another, but the truth is that the way you think, feel and behave have much more to do with your nature and nuture than where the sun was in the sky on the date of your birth… 2,000 years ago.
+It might be fun to classify yourself as one sign or another, but the truth is that the way you think, feel and behave have much more to do with your nature and nuture than where the sun or planets were in the sky on the date of your birth.

-Maybe it sounds like making a fuss over nothing, but since there’s a lot of people out there making a living off astrology and basically continuing a tradition of pseudo-science for their own personal financial gain – whether knowingly or innocently – I felt the devaluing of such misleading information had a place here on LITD.
+Maybe it sounds like making a fuss over nothing, but since there’s a lot of people out there making a living off astrology and basically continuing a tradition of pseudo-science for their own personal financial gain – whether knowingly or innocently – I feel the debunking of such misleading information has a place here on LITD.

 Don’t believe me?
-That’s fine… but check out some information from some very reputable and very well-respected scientists (who know a thing or two about actual astronomy):
+That’s fine… but check out some information from some very reputable and well-respected scientists and researchers (who know a thing or two about actual astrophysics):

 Phil Plait’s Bad Astronomy on Astrology: Astrology is Wrong.

 Universe Today: Mars Can’t Influence You